4H-ALARM/XRP/lessonplans/week6.md

 ### 3. Tuning Process

 1. Start with feedforward only (`kS`).
-Increase until the robot starts moving smoothly at low speeds.
+Increase until the robot starts moving smoothly at low speeds, then turn it down so any PID output will move it.
 2. Then add PID tuning from Lesson 5 to refine accuracy.
 3. Observe how feedforward reduces overshoot and startup lag.